Checunmily/mito_assemble/README.md

-5.Don't forget to put data.pm module into the same dir;
+5.Don't forget to put data.pm module into the same dir.